-Each academic is allocated to one of the three Project Coordinators below by rota.
-If you are unsure who you are allocated to, please check the Find\your Project Coordinator list.
-New staff may email COSE-ResearchOffice@glasgow.ac.uk for confirmation of their allocated PC if not yet listed.
+Each academic is allocated a Project Coordinator.
+New staff or, if you are unsure who your PC is, please email COSE-ResearchOffice@glasgow.ac.uk for confirmation of your allocated PC.
 This email must not, however, be used as a single point of contact.

 Staff should contact their allocated Project Coordinator to discuss grant proposal submission well before funder deadlines.
 A costing form will be provided which will then form the basis of the final financial approval by the Head of School and the appropriate Head of Research Division.
-Proposals requiring a letter of support from the School should be discussed with the Head of School and/or Head of Research Division in advance, at least 5 working days before the submission deadline.

-Contact details for the Engineering team within the College Research Support Office are:
+Contact details for the School research support team are:

-Project Coordinator Jacqueline Heuchan

 Project Coordinator Derek Motherwell

 Project Coordinator Anca Quinn

 Project Coordinator Tom Staves

+Project Coordinator Shannon Llewellyn

-Project Coordinator TBC
+Project Coordinator Craig Mannion

 Research Support Administrator Sandra James

-Research Support Administrator Andrew Bruce

-Research Support Administrator TBC
+Research Development